Quantitative Assessment of Carrier Density by Cathodoluminescence. I. GaAs thin films and modeling: Room temperature CL and modeling

 \section{Room temperature CL and modeling}

 We now focus on CL spectra measured at room temperature (RT), the usual operating condition of semiconductor devices.
-Defects and exciton recombinations tend to dominate luminescence at LT, while excitons are practically dissociated and shallow donors/acceptors are totally ionized at RT.
+Defects and exciton recombination tend to dominate luminescence at LT, while excitons are practically dissociated and shallow donors/acceptors are totally ionized at RT.
 Band-to-band recombination of excess carriers is the most important mechanism at RT and luminescence spectra can be modeled more easily.

-Fig.~\ref{fig:scattering_plot} shows a scattering plot of the peak energy versus the FWHM of CL spectra measured at RT.
+Figure~\ref{fig:scattering_plot} shows a scattering plot of the peak energy versus the FWHM of CL spectra measured at RT.
 Each dot is defined by the characteristics of a spectrum extracted from a single pixel of CL hyperspectral maps.
 The FWHM continuously enlarges with increasing doping levels.
-This figure evidences the redshift of the peak energy induced by increasing p-type doping, while n-type doping results in an opposite blueshift of the peak.
-In the following, a more precise analysis of the luminescence lineshape is performed using the generalized Planck's law together with an absorption model for doped GaAs.
+However, similarly to the low-temperature case (Fig.~\ref{fig:ptype_LT}), the FWHM of p-type GaAs varies more slowly with the doping as compared to n-type GaAs, and can hardly be used to assess the carrier concentration.
+Figure~\ref{fig:scattering_plot} evidences the redshift of the peak energy induced by increasing p-type doping, while n-type doping results in an opposite blueshift of the peak.
+In the following, a more precise analysis of the luminescence lineshape is performed using the generalized Planck law together with an absorption model for doped GaAs.
 It will enable a quantitative determination of carrier densities.